robgmills/ansible-pure-ftpd/README.md

     virtual_users:
       - name: "ftp"
+        password: "FTPisSoC00l?"
         dir: "/var/ftp" # optional

 A list of user definitions virtual FTP users.
-If left empty, defaults to a single user with the username `ftp` and password `ftp`.  `name` is a required filed.  `dir` is optional and defaults to the value of `ftp_root`.
+If left empty, defaults to a single user with the username `ftp` and password `ftp`.  `name` and `password` are required fields.  `dir` is optional and defaults to the value of `ftp_root`.

+Since the array of `virtual_users` needs to contain secret credentials, it is recommended to create an [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html)-encrypted variable file to include that contains your users and overrides the role default vars.

 ## Dependencies